hvperdrive/wcm-template-manager-ngx/README.md

 ```

 ## Use
-You can use this module in two different ways one is through routing, the other is directly in a component's template.
+You can use this module in two different ways, one is through routing, the other is directly in a component's template.

 ### Through routing
-If you want to use the module this way there are a few things you are going to need to make it work.
+If you want to use the module this way there are a few things you are going to need to setup to make it work.

 First create a service to get the data and a resolver to resolve it to the route.

-An example of a service for retrieving the content:
+> An example of a service for retrieving the content:

 ```javascript
 import { Injectable } from '@angular/core';